<>

 Background story:

-In 1014, after the great victory of the Byzantines at Klidion on July 29 and the death of Tsar Samuel in October, the Bulgarians were in a very difficult position.
+In 1014, after the great victory of the Byzantines at Kleidion on July 29 and the death of Tsar Samuel in October, the Bulgarians were in a very difficult position.
 The Byzantines now had the initiative and the emperor Basil II was invading constantly into enemy territory, managing to capture important cities and fortresses such as Voutelion (Bitola), Vodena (Edelsa), and Moglena.
 Especially the loss of Moglena, caused turmoil in Bulgaria and resentment against the successor of Samuil Gabril Radomir who was unable to organise a resistance against the Byzantines.
 At the same time, Basil made efforts to persuade the Bulgarians to capitulate.
 Gabril Radomir was considering a treaty with the Byzantines, but finally he was not so cooperative.
 In August 1015 he was assassinated by his cousin Ivan Vladislav who became tsar in his place.

 The new tsar, despite the expectations of the Byzantines and despite initially sending a letter of submission to Basil II, began to organize his defense and was making efforts to motivate his discouraged compatriots.